[SERIES NAVIGATION] This is Part 2 of a 2-part study on the biblical Identity of Israel

 - “They shall mourn for him” — National, corporate mourning and repentance

 This is not a quiet, individual conversion here and there.
-This is a national reckoning.
-The people who rejected the Messiah will see Him, recognize Him, mourn over what they did, and turn to Him in faith.
+This is a national reckoning—the moment when the people who rejected the Messiah see Him, recognize Him, and mourn.

 And now we arrive at the conclusion—the place where all of this converges on a single, unavoidable question: What does God’s faithfulness to Israel mean for you?